DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Kai considered the meaning behind Balmnung's manner of speech.

-_So does he meant it?_
+_So does he mean it?_

-_Jeanne already talked about where me and Rinne is coming from._ _TL TOD:_ Re-check `ジャンヌはもう、俺やリンネが何処から来たのかを話してあると` it uses present time
+_Jeanne already talked about where Rinne and I come from._

-It was likely because of demons' hero defeat.
+It was likely because of the defeat of the demons' hero.

-Obviously such story is hard to swallow for the Resistance's commander.
+Obviously such a story is hard to swallow for the Resistance's commander.
 So then how should he gain credibility?

 It would be quicker to just show evidence that Kai is coming from so called the true world.